ReactION-js/ReactION/README.md

 6. Debug your React - With ReactION, you can travel through different state changes of your React application

 ## Prerequisite
-Make sure you have *Google Chrome* installed on your computer.
+- Make sure you have *Google Chrome* installed on your computer.
 Also, our extension currently only runs in VS Code environment, so make sure you are using VS Code as the code editor.
+- Also, you will need a React application.
+Feel free to fork and clone our sample app [here!](https://github.com/ReactION-js/sample-project-react)

 ## Demo of current product
 ![](src/Demo.gif)